 Now that Tommy has been convicted of more than 2 offenses with aggregate sentences of at least five (5) years, he is inadmissible.
 He is unable to leave the country and re-enter or to become a U.S. citizen.

-Certain changes in status require immigrants to demonstrate “good moral character.”
-For instance, good moral character must be shown by immigrants who wish to:
+Certain changes in immigration status require you to demonstrate “good moral character.”
+For instance, good moral character must be shown if you wish to:

 - Become “naturalized” (naturalization means to become a U.S. citizen), 58 or